MrAPierce/Transmitter/readme.md

 		Drag and drop controls from controls intrface
 		Add more style options
 	Future
-		Track view Editor for Recording of movements, tweeking of movements Camera Stream
+		Track view Editor for Recording of movements, tweaking of movements Camera Stream
 		Port to UI to Knockoutjs

-Adam Pierce, 2014

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.